netenglabs/suzieq/docs/service/service-format.md

 ### `keys` ###

 > **Type:** List of String <br>
-> **Required:** Yes <hr>
+> **Required:** Usually <hr>
 > Identifies which set of fields define a record uniquely.
 For example, in the
 > case of interface counters, the interface name is the key field.
-The hostname
+The namespace
+ > and hostname fields are automatically added.
+If a device can produce more than
+ > one record for a service, the key field is mandatory.
+Examples include interfaces,
+ > BGP, OSPF etc. Example of a service not requiring a key field is the device
-> is automatically added as a key field by suzieq.
-The primary purpose of this
+ > service.The primary purpose of this field is to simplify queries during the
-> field is to simplify queries during the analysis or observation phase.
+ > analysis or observation phase.

 ### `apply` ###